God’s Dream for You

 The good news is God’s Spirit teaches us the truth!
 Any passage which creates shame, fear, guilt, or condemnation is not for us.
 We should know it, but also know who we are.
 The Counselor makes this perfectly clear in our hearts (see John 14:26, 1 John 4:18, Romans 8:1).

-As for your children, would you ever use the threat of disowning them, to motivate them?
+As for your children, if you have any, would you ever use the threat of disowning them to motivate them?
 As if they’d no longer be your son or daughter if they didn’t perform in certain ways?
 Absolutely not.
 You’d be respectful and set healthy boundaries out of love, but you know nothing can “change them” from being your child.
 Birth is final despite how they act.
 They’ve been born of you.
 Same with us and God.
 He warns us about dangers, but nothing can separate us from His love or spiritual DNA.
 Whereas our kids were born with our physical DNA, we are reborn with God’s spiritual DNA.
 Both births are unchangeable and why Jesus told Nicodemus, “You must be born again” (see John 3:3, 1 John 4:10, 5:4).

 Let’s talk about feelings.
 Feelings do not determine identity.
 Would you ever instruct your children to feel different?
 No. You would listen to them and address their feelings in a wholesome way.
 Further, no matter what they feel, they’ll always be your child.
 The same goes for us and our Heavenly Dad.
 The Bible never tells us to feel certain ways.
 Juxtapose, it constantly refers to the renewing our mind, fixing our thoughts, and thinking differently (see Romans 12:2, Philippians 4:8, Colossians 3:2, 2 Corinthians 4:18, 10:5, Hebrews 3:1).